 How to Fix Error Code 0x800F081F in Windows 10

 If the Microsoft .NET Framework causes error 0x800f081f, you may be able to resolve the issue by using the offline .NET Framework installer or manually enabling the currently installed version of the .NET Framework.
-The .NET Framework can be enabled using PowerShell commands, the Deployment Image Management Tool.
+The .NET Framework can be enabled using PowerShell commands, and the Deployment Image Management Tool.

 1. Enable the .NET Framework Using a DISM tool Command